stacks-network/docs/_core/smart/tutorial.md

 ### Visual Studio Code with Clarity Extensions

-Visual Studio Code (aka VS Code) is a free development interface that we recommend for writing smart contracts with Clarity.
+[Visual Studio Code](https://code.visualstudio.com/) (aka VS Code) is a free development interface for which Blockstack has created custom extensions, to make it easier to create smart contracts with Clarity.

 [Install Visual Studio Code](https://code.visualstudio.com/download) and be sure to install the following extensions for the best coding experience:

 - [Clarity](https://marketplace.visualstudio.com/items?itemName=blockstack.clarity), the official language extension by Blockstack
-- [clarity-lsp](https://marketplace.visualstudio.com/items?itemName=lgalabru.clarity-lsp), which will add auto-complete and inline help functionality to VS Code.
+- [clarity-lsp](https://marketplace.visualstudio.com/items?itemName=lgalabru.clarity-lsp), which will add auto-complete and inline help functionality to VS Code
-- [Rainbow Brackets](https://marketplace.visualstudio.com/items?itemName=2gua.rainbow-brackets), which will provide helpful colorization of matching pairs of parentheses while you code.
+- [Rainbow Brackets](https://marketplace.visualstudio.com/items?itemName=2gua.rainbow-brackets), which will provide helpful colorization of matching pairs of parentheses while you code

-If you need help installing extensions, review [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) in the Visual Studio Code docs.
+> **Note**: If you need help installing extensions, review [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) in the Visual Studio Code docs.

 ## Step 1: Download a starter project